-MDR Annex XIV, Part B, Section 6.2, specifies the required elements of a PMCF plan.
-Section 7 requires the manufacturer to analyze the findings of the PMCF and document the results in a PMCF evaluation report, which must be considered part of the clinical evaluation report and technical documentation.
-Section 8 requires the conclusions of the PMCF evaluation report to be taken into account in clinical evaluation and risk management.
+MDR Annex XIV, Part B, Section 7 requires the manufacturer to analyse the findings of the PMCF and document the results in a PMCF evaluation report, which must be considered part of the clinical evaluation report and technical documentation.
+A guidance document, MDCG 2020-8, Post-market clinical follow-up (PMCF) evaluation report template - A guide for manufacturers and notified bodies (April 2020), has also been developed to assist manufacturers in complying with MDR requirements concerning the compilation of the report.

+MDR Annex XIV, Part B, Section 8 requires the conclusions of the PMCF evaluation report to be taken into account in clinical evaluation and risk management.
 If the PMCF indicates the need for preventive and/or corrective measures, the manufacturer must implement them.

 In addition, it is important to note that, from an MDR point of view, planning the conduct of any type of PMCF is within the post-market surveillance (PMS) system.
-This is because MDR Annex III, Technical Documentation on Post-Market Surveillance, Section 1.1, requires that the PMS plan include a PMCF plan or a justification of why a PMCF is not applicable.
+This is because, MDR Annex III, Technical documentation on post-market surveillance, Section 1.1, requires that the PMS plan includes a PMCF plan or a justification of why a PMCF is not applicable.

-QMS and clinical investigations
+8. QMS and clinical investigations

-QMS and pre-market clinical investigations
+8.1 QMS and pre-market clinical investigations

 It can be anticipated that most manufacturers will demonstrate compliance with the MDR by means of conformity assessment based on a QMS and assessment of technical documentation, as specified in MDR Annex IX.
-Section 2.2(c) requires that the documentation to be submitted for the assessment of the quality management system include an adequate description of: 'the procedures and techniques for monitoring, verifying, validating and controlling the design of the devices and the corresponding documentation as well as the data and records arising from those procedures and techniques.'
+Section 2.2(c) requires that the documentation to be submitted for the assessment of the QMS includes an adequate description of: the procedures and techniques for monitoring, verifying, validating and controlling the design of the devices and the corresponding documentation as well as the data and records arising from those procedures and techniques.
 Eight different elements that the procedures and techniques need to address are specified and, in brief, are:

-- strategy for regulatory compliance
+- · strategy for regulatory compliance

 - identification of applicable GSPRs

 - risk management

 - clinical evaluation

 - solutions for fulfilling the applicable specific requirements regarding design and construction

 - solutions for fulfilling the applicable specific requirements regarding the information to be supplied with the device

-- device identification procedures
+- device identification procedures and

-- management of design or QMS changes
+- · management of design or QMS changes

 A pre-market clinical investigation is part of the design and development process because it is a design validation activity if it is intended to demonstrate that the device complies with regulatory requirements.
-Thus, the clinical investigation and its documentation should be managed within the company's QMS and be addressed during design and development planning, design and development reviews, and design validation.
+Thus, the clinical investigation and its documentation should be managed within the company's QMS and be addressed during design and development planning, design and development reviews and design validation.

-The SOPs that may be helpful in conducting a clinical investigation are discussed later in this paper in the section, "Clinical investigation SOPs".
+The SOPs that can be helpful in conducting a clinical investigation are discussed later in this paper in the section, 'Clinical investigation SOPs'.

-QMS and PMCF investigations
+8.2 QMS and PMCF investigations

 The results of PMCF investigations will need to be documented in the PMCF evaluation report.
-They will also need to be considered in updating the CER, risk management, PMS report, periodic safety update report (PSUR), and for implantable devices and class III devices, the summary of safety and clinical performance (SSCP).
-The results of the PMCF investigation may also be linked to the need for corrective and preventive action, or in some cases, to validate a design change made in the post-market period.
+They will also need to be considered in updating the CER, risk management, PMS report, periodic safety update report, and for implantable devices and class III devices, the summary of safety and clinical performance.
+The results of the PMCF investigation may also be linked to the need for corrective action or preventive action, or in some cases, to validate a design change made in the post-market period.